 - Fire operations and non-emergency duties

-2. When will the next WSFD Agility Test and Recruit School begin?
+2. When will the next WSFD Physical Ability Test and Recruit School begin?

-The next agility test is projected for the spring of 2017.
+The next physical ability testing will begin the week of June 4, 2018.
 Dates for future recruit classes have not yet been set.

 The Winston-Salem Fire Department Recruit School is a 26-week training academy.